 The person doing your assessment will decide whether you are eligible and explain their decision to you.
 If you are eligible we'll arrange help for you.

-Your Care Manager will complete a personal plan of care for you.
+Your Care Manager will complete a for you.
 This will say exactly what help you'll get and who will help you.
 You'll be given a copy of the plan and we'll arrange a date to review it to make sure you're getting the help you need.